back to search

 • year of publication

-If you mention the author by name in the text, you only mention the year of publication at the end of your sentence between round brackets.
+If you mention the author by name in the text, you only mention the year of publication after the name between round brackets.

 Parenthetical citation